 Vanity is an 1870 genre painting by French artist Auguste Toulmouche who specialized in painting luxurious paintings of Paris’s upper class.
+The painting is in a private collection.

 Here we see a young wealthy young woman wrapped up in a moment of self-adoration as a modern female Narcissus kisses her reflection.
 Toulmouche primarily painted high-society portraits but, in this instance, he painted a moralistic piece.